 MacDonald, K., LaMarr, T., Corina, D., Marchman V.A., & Fernald, A. (2018).
 Real-time lexical comprehension in young children learning American Sign Language.
 Developmental Science [PDF] [Preprint PDF] [paper site] [code repository]

 MacDonald, K., Yurovsky, D., & Frank, M.C.
 (2017).
 Social cues modulate the representations underlying cross-situational learning.
 Cognitive Psychology.
 94, 67–84.
 [PDF] [Preprint PDF] [code repository] [paper site]

 MacDonald, K., Schug, M., Chase, E. & Barth, H. (2013).
 My people, right or wrong?
 Minimal group membership disrupts children’s selective trust in testimony.
 Cognitive Development, 28, 247-259.
 [PDF]

-cogsci2016: a R-package that allows you to write a fully reproducible submission to the Annual Cognitive Science Society Conference.
+cogsci2016: an R-package that allows you to write a reproducible submission to the Annual Cognitive Science Society Conference.
 [R package]

-childesr: a R package interface to the childes-db system.
+childesr: an R package interface to the childes-db system.
 [R package API]